Antonio Buehler

 Antonio Buehler is an American educator, entrepreneur, and activist known for his work on police accountability and his pursuit of a more widely recognized constitutional right to photograph, film and document the public activities of police.
 In 2012, Buehler was arrested in Austin, Texas, for video-recording police after he allegedly witnessed a woman being abused by officers.
 After the arrest, Buehler co-founded the Peaceful Streets Project, an organization that trains the public to record police activity.
-Buehler has been arrested a total of six times, has had twelve criminal charges filed against him, and has had dozens of criminal investigations initiated against him.
+Buehler has been arrested a total of seven times, has had twelve criminal charges filed against him, and has had dozens of criminal investigations initiated against him.

 Early life, education, and experience

-Antonio Buehler was born in Fayetteville, North Carolina in 1977.
-He attended Pottsville Area High School in Pottsville, Pennsylvania where he was an All-Anthracite football player.
+Antonio Buehler was born in Fayetteville, North Carolina, in 1977.
+He attended Pottsville Area High School in Pottsville, Pennsylvania, where he was an All-Anthracite football player.
 Buehler graduated from the United States Military Academy at West Point and later from the Stanford Graduate School of Business and the Harvard Graduate School of Education.
 Buehler also served in the Iraq War.